 THE CAUSE FOR LYNGBYA BLOOMS is likely to be run-off and polluted groundwater from Broome.
-Pollutants such as treated wastewater, fertiliser, garden waste and pindan soil enter the Bay directly through stormwater drains during the wet.
-Contaminants leach through our soils too, flowing into groundwater under Broome (fertiliser, effluent) to eventually, enter the Bay and Indian Ocean.
-These nutrients can help Lyngbya grow and spread.
-Whilst research is urgently needed to confirm the cause of Lyngbya blooms, community action is needed now and Broome schools can be a great help.
+Pollutants such as treated wastewater, fertiliser, garden waste and pindan soil enter Roebuck Bay directly through stormwater drains during wet season runoff.
+Contaminants leach through our soils too, flowing into groundwater under Broome (fertiliser, effluent) to eventually, enter Roebuck Bay and Indian Ocean.
+These nutrients can help Lyngbya grow and spread, so community action is needed now and Broome schools can be a great help.

 Adopt a drain

-Clean-up the rubbish in a drain in or near your school and remember to record the types and amount of rubbish.
-Take lots of photos and let RBWG and the media know so they can do a story and promote your fantastic school.
+Clean-up the rubbish in a drain in or near your school and remember to record the types and amount of litter.
+Take lots of photos and let Roebuck Bay Working Group and the media know so they can do a story and promote your fantastic school.

 Stencil footpaths beside drain inlets

-Contact the RBWG to gain permission to stencil footpaths beside drainss in your school and neighbourhood with the Keep Our Bay Clean logo.
-You will educate students and the community about preventing nutrients and pindan entering the drains and feeding Lyngbya blooms in the Bay.
+Contact the RBWG to gain permission to stencil footpaths beside drains in your school and neighbourhood with the Keep Our Bay Clean logo.
+You will educate students and the community about preventing nutrients and pindan entering the drains and feeding Lyngbya blooms in Roebuck Bay.

 Ask the school to plant local native shrubs and trees – they need less fertiliser and water and attract wildlife.
 And make sure you label them with Latin and Yawuru names.